Bin-Huang/prray/README.md

 _Think of it as an async version of method `every`_

 The everyAsync() method tests whether all elements in the prray pass the test implemented by the provided async function.
-It returns a promise (`PrrayPromise` exactly) that resolved with a Boolean value, or rejects immediately if any of the promises reject.
+It returns a promise (`PrrayPromise` exactly) that resolved with a Boolean value, or rejected immediately if any of the promises reject.

 The provided async function is called on every element concurrently.
 You may optionally specify a concurrency limit.